DPNT-Sourcecode/CHK-kimw01/src/main/resources/Readme.txt

  ??????????????????????????????????????????????????

 I'm little bit ofuscated, my test pass but not pass the deploy, I think that I cannot finish the technical test.
-There is something that I do not understand, I felt extreme ambiguity in the definitions.
+There is something that I do not understand, I felt extreme ambiguity in the notes definitions or simply i'm not the right person for the level of demand to apply a solution.

+Any way, Thanks.